‘How long will it last?’ Nagorno-Karabakh fighting rages on

 Borrell said that he had discussed the conflict with the foreign ministers of both countries, and with those of Russia and Turkey, the main regional players closest to the conflict.
 Turkey has publicly backed Azerbaijan in the conflict and said it was ready to provide military assistance, should Azerbaijan request it.

+While praising his main ally Turkey, Aliyev also had warm words for Russia, which has a military base in Armenia but has sought to cultivate warm ties with both rivals.

+“We have long historic relations with Russia,” Aliyev said.
+“Today, Russia has developed relations with both Armenia and Azerbaijan.
+This is an important factor”

-Russia is Armenia’s main ally and sponsor and has a military base there.
-It also co-chairs the Minsk Group under the auspices of the Organization for Security and Cooperation in Europe, set up to mediate the conflict.
-Moscow has repeatedly called for a cease-fire and peace talks.
+Russia, the United States and France are co-chairs of the so-called Minsk Group under the auspices of the Organization for Security and Cooperation in Europe, set up to mediate the conflict.

-“It is important that regional actors refrain from any activity or rhetoric that could inflame things even further,” Borrell said.

-He also found Azerbaijan’s determination to continue the fight until Armenia’s withdrawal from the region worrisome.
+Azerbaijan’s foreign minister is set to attend a meeting of the Minsk group in Geneva on Thursday to present Baku’s position on the conflict.

+Associated Press writers Daria Litvinova and Vladimir Isachenkov in Moscow, Aida Sultanova in Baku, Azerbaijan, Suzan Fraser in Ankara, Turkey, and Lorne Cook in Brussels, contributed to this report.